The Most Recalled Cars of 2015

 Kia – 256,459

-Named one of Edmunds.com’s Most Popular Cars of 2015, the Kia Soul is a subcompact crossover that has been brilliantly marketing to the public via it’s famous dancing hamster commercials.
-But all the popularity in the world can’t make it immune to problems, as evidenced by the 256,459 Soul’s recalled by Kia at the tail end of 2015.
+Named one of Edmunds.com’s Most Popular Cars of 2015, the Kia Soul is a subcompact crossover that has been brilliantly marketed to the public via its famous dancing hamster commercials.
+But all the popularity in the world can’t make it immune to problems, shown by the 256,459 Soul’s recalled by Kia at the tail end of 2015.

 Has Your Car Been Recalled?

 Unfortunately, some people remain unaware of important recalls for their cars until it’s too late.
-If you or a loved one has suffered an accident, catastrophic injuries, or death as the result of a fault or defect covered in a recall by your vehicle’s manufacturer, your first step should be to call the Law Offices of Michael A. DeMayo at 1-877-529-1222.
+If you or a loved one has suffered an accident, catastrophic injuries, or death as the result of a fault or defect covered in a recall by your vehicle’s manufacturer, your first step should be to call DeMayo Law Offices at (877) 333-1000.
 Car companies need to be held liable for their products and the harm they have caused.
-Find out if we might be able to help you fight for financial compensation; contact us to set up your free consultation toda
+Find out if we might be able to help you fight for financial compensation; contact us to set up your free consultation today.